Identifiable Equivariant Networks are Layerwise Equivariant: Main Result

 \begin{remark} For some common models, the adjunction property \eqref{eq:adjunct} does not hold, but there are group actions of $G$ in all layers that commute with the $K_i$ and such that the following generalized adjunction holds:

 for all $i=1,\ldots,L$, $g\in G$, $x\in V_{i-1}$, $\theta\in\Theta_i$.
 In this case, Theorem~\ref{thm:mainthm} also holds with essentially the same proof.
-Interesting models include attention networks, where $G$ permutes tokens in all layers and acts trivially on the parameters, and convolutional networks on images, where $G$ rotates the input, yielding corresponding actions of $G$ on the latent spaces and the convolution filters $\theta$ \cite{bokman2023investigating}. \end{remark}
+Interesting models include attention networks, where $G$ permutes tokens in all layers and acts trivially on the parameters, and convolutional networks on images, where $G$ rotates the input, yielding corresponding actions of $G$ on the latent spaces and the convolution filters $\theta$ \cite{bokman2023investigating}.
+Lastly, for some architectures, even the generalized adjunction property \eqref{eq:adjunct_all} can fail.
+Examples include Deep Sets \cite{zaheer2017deep} and equivariant graph neural networks \cite{maron2018invariant}, where the (equivariant) linear layers can absorb specific group actions, but not arbitrary linear transformations.
+In these cases, our proof of Theorem \ref{thm:mainthm} does not apply.